 MA Creative Technology aims to develop inquisitive media practitioners with a sophisticated understanding of technology, tools, cultures and audience.
-You will become an advanced and autonomous learner, able to assess emerging tech and platforms for their potential in the development of innovative audience experiences and then in response, to produce finished artefacts as an individual, or to assemble teams with the necessary skill-set to do so.
+You will become an advanced and autonomous learner, able to assess emerging tech and platforms for their potential in the development of innovative audience experiences; tell stories.
+In response, students produce finished artefacts, either as an individual artist/practitioner, or by assembling teams with the necessary skill-set to do so.

 This Masters Programme provides opportunities for students to explore the latest developments at the forefront of ‘story’ telling, relating truths or changing minds within the creative media and digital technology sectors.
 Whether your career in this sphere leads you to arts, entertainment or commerce, there are a myriad of converged, interactive, social, locative, performative and immersive platforms that should be explored in the development of compelling ‘storyworlds’.
 It could be stated that our approach is technologically agnostic; our manifesto, ‘story, by any media necessary?’
 Whether; screen, location, stage, virtual, augmented, gallery, web etc. or a transmedial convergence of all of these.

 Novel media artefacts continue to emerge, driven by demands for new ways to create, share and engage in content.
 This affords genuine opportunities for individuals to exploit creative technologies in the pursuit of immersive narrative artefacts.
 Beyond the need to understand moving image, which pervades all of our devices and spaces, you will explore, understand and manipulate audience behaviours.
 New digital realities demand that we re-examine the visual, the locative, the social, the virtual, the immersive, the performative and the emotional.

 Critical Media Contexts – the ‘legacies’ or ‘media archaeologies’

 Creative Technologies – playing with all the ‘toys’ (we have lots)